 Where to go in Bangkok after such a grand temple?
 An even grander palace, of course.
 It takes another ten minutes to reach the Grand Palace by foot.
 A little further, you can find Sanam Luang Park, where currently the Royal Crematorium is exhibited.

-Should it be evening by the time you have made it further south along the river banks, you can explore the many skyline bars of Bangkok.
+Should it be evening by the time you have made it further south along the river banks, you can explore the many skyline bars during your 3 days in Bangkok.
 A popular one is the world’s highest open-air bar, called Sky Bar, which you can find on the 64th floor of the State Tower on Silom Road.
 Another, much more affordable option is Kao San Road, which is situated in the backpacking district of Bangkok and promises fun nights (Sundays are quieter apparently).

 Day 2: Shopping in Bangkok

 After a full day of temples and grand places to visit in Bangkok, why not take it slow?
 One of the most fun things to do in Bangkok is shopping.
 Luckily, all the main shopping malls are smack in the middle of the city centre.
 Take the skytrain to Siam station and you can already see two malls begging for your attention.
 Siam Center and Siam Paragon are right next to each other and while one is a little gloomy in an artsy way with quirky installations, the other is airy and high end looking.

 A little further, you can find one of the largest malls in the world, Central World.
 It even has its own IMAX cinema!
 Right opposite is the MKB and another ten minutes away, you can dive into the crazy world that is Platinum.
 You can find all kinds of clothes and accessories for prices around $3!
 It gets really busy and overwhelming, but you can also haggle down prices.
 A really stylish mall that looks more like a futuristic architecture project is EmQuartier, with evening live music.